-If you’re hiring a new babysitter, or anyone who might be shuffling members of your family around in a vehicle, it's probably worth looking into their driving record, too.
+If you’re hiring a childcare professional who will be driving your kids around, it's probably worth looking into their driving record, too.
 You can do this through your state's Department of Motor Vehicles (DMV), and you’ll need to have the potential employee sign a release beforehand.

-You can also enlist the services of an employee background reporting company like GoodHire, but keep in mind that, as per federal regulations, you're obligated to tell the potential employee in a standalone document that you're doing so, and to get their written consent.
+You can also enlist the services of an employee background reporting company like GoodHire, but keep in mind that, as per federal regulations, you're obligated to get the potential employee's written consent in a standalone document to do so.
 Likewise, there are certain things you're never allowed to ask an applicant — like most medical information — so be sure to read up on those.

 Dating background check